meghanad-kayanattil/meghanad-kayanattil/README.md

 I am a Doctoral researcher at the [Max-Planck Institute](https://www.mpsd.mpg.de/en) studying laser-induced micro explosions to better understand the properties of liquids.
 I extensively do image processing and analysis along with a multitude of data science projects as part of my Ph.D. as well as a hobby.

-I am interested in the application of machine learning tools (when and if needed) in deriving solutions to complex problems in fields such as finance (anomaly detection, credit approval etc..), computer vision and natural language processing. **Especially NLP!** :)
+I am interested in applying machine learning tools (when and if needed) in deriving solutions to complex problems.
+Mainly focused on the full-stack approach from creating data pipelines to final deployment.
+Currently, I am focused on projects involving NLP. :)

 ## Deployment ready ML projects
 - [Sentiment analysis for motorcycle based on reddit comments](https://github.com/meghanad-kayanattil/motorcycle-sentiment)